dominikkolak/jGB/README.md

 - ROM/RAM Management
 - Header Parsing and Validation

+## TODO

+- Other MBCs
+- Other RAM Types
+- Unified Device BUS

 ## Example Usage
 Example shows how to load a ROM and create a Cartridge.
 Then how to read from a address and write with bank switching.
 ```java